kbergsund/ideabox/README.md

 # IdeaBox
 Mod1 2108 FE - Group Project

 A digital Post-It web app where users can create and save idea cards.
-Saved cards display on a grid and can be starred or deleteed at any time.
+Saved cards display on a grid and can be starred or deleted at any time.
 Users can leave the site or refresh and all saved cards/starred states will persist.

 ## Deployable Link
 https://kbergsund.github.io/ideabox/